Patrick G. Forrester: Military career

 Forrester graduated from West Point in June 1979 and was commissioned as a second lieutenant in the U.S. Army.
 He entered the U.S. Army Aviation School in 1979 and was designated an Army Aviator in September 1980.
 He was subsequently assigned as an instructor pilot at the Aviation School, and as the aide-de-camp to the Deputy Commanding General of the U.S. Army Aviation Center.
-In 1984, he was assigned to the 25th Infantry Division (Light), Schofield Barracks, Hawaii, where he served as a platoon leader, aviation company operations officer, and an assault helicopter battalion operations officer.
-After completing a master of science degree at the University of Virginia in 1989, he was assigned as a flight test engineer and as the research and development coordinator with the Army Aviation Engineering Flight Activity at Edwards Air Force Base, California.
+In 1984, he was assigned to the 25th Infantry Division (Light), Schofield Barracks, Hawaii, where he was a platoon leader, aviation company operations officer, and an assault helicopter battalion operations officer.
+After completing a Master of Science degree at the University of Virginia in 1989, he was assigned as a flight test engineer and as the research and development coordinator with the Army Aviation Engineering Flight Activity at Edwards Air Force Base, California.
 In June 1992, he graduated from the U.S. Naval Test Pilot School and was designated an experimental test pilot.
 In 1992, he was assigned as an engineering test pilot at the U.S. Army Aviation Technical Test Center, Fort Rucker, Alabama.
 Other military schools include the Army Parachutist Course, U.S. Army Ranger School, the Combined Arms Services Staff School, and the Command and General Staff College.

 A Master Army Aviator, Forrester has logged over 5,500 hours in over 50 different aircraft.

 Forrester retired from the Army in October 2005.

 NASA career

 Forrester was assigned to NASA at the Johnson Space Center as an aerospace engineer in July 1993.
 His technical assignments within the Astronaut Office Operations Development Branch have included: flight software testing with the Shuttle Avionics Integration Laboratory (SAIL); Astronaut Office representative for Landing/Rollout issues, Multi-function Electronic Display System (MEDS) upgrade of the Orbiter fleet, and the Portable In-flight Landing Operations Trainer (PILOT).
-He has also served as the crew representative for robotics development for the International Space Station.
+He has also was the crew representative for robotics development for the International Space Station.

 Forrester was selected as an astronaut candidate by NASA in May 1996.
 Having completed two years of training and evaluation, he is qualified for flight assignment as a mission specialist.
 Initially, Forrester was assigned to duties at the Kennedy Space Center as a member of the astronaut support team, responsible for Shuttle prelaunch vehicle checkout, crew ingress and strap-in, and crew egress after landing.
-He next served as the technical assistant to the Director, Flight Crew Operations.
-Following that, Forrester served as the Shuttle training and on-board crew procedures representative.
+He next was the technical assistant to the Director, Flight Crew Operations.
+Following that, Forrester was the Shuttle training and on-board crew procedures representative.
 Forrester flew on STS-105 in 2001, with the crew of STS-117 in 2007, and as a mission specialist on the STS-128 mission in 2009.
 He has logged over 950 hours in space, including four spacewalks totaling 25 hours and 22 minutes of EVA time.